About Scholarly Teaching

 - Completed the Online Course Design Certification program through KSU CETL

 - Serves as the professional development director for the Academy of Process Educators where he mentors other faculty across the nation to deliver high quality online workshops.

-Hillary SteinerHillary Steiner Associate Director for the Scholarship of Teaching and Learning and Associate Professor of Educational Psychology, Department of Psychological Science
+Hillary SteinerHillary Steiner Associate Director for the Scholarship of Teaching and Learning and Professor of Educational Psychology, Department of Psychological Science

-Associate Director for the Scholarship of Teaching and Learning and Associate Professor of Educational Psychology, Department of Psychological Science
+Associate Director for the Scholarship of Teaching and Learning and Professor of Educational Psychology, Department of Psychological Science

 Phone: (470) 578-6147